ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The response came in Logos's characteristic cryptic style, the helpful clarity vanishing the moment I sought actionable insight.
 "Truth wears many faces, each reflecting the observer's capacity for understanding."

+"Are you saying that all three scenarios are aspects of some larger truth," I asked.
+A vague understanding seemed to be coalescing in the far reaches of my mind, just out of reach of my conscious.

+"When your sight develops sufficiently, you will understand that your question has no meaning."

-I felt the familiar frustration rising in my chest, but Marcus's words about approaching the problem differently echoed in my consciousness.
+The idea popped like a bubble.
+I felt the familiar frustration rising in my chest, but Marcus's words about approaching the problem differently echoed in my mind.
 Perhaps the cryptic responses weren't evasion but genuine communication limitations.
 How could an intelligence of Logos's magnitude convey concepts that transcended even enhanced human understanding?

+Hit by a flash of insight, I changed the thrust of my questions, remembering the AI's earlier admission about facing the decision between ending and waiting.

 "Have you experienced this choice yourself?"
-I asked, remembering the AI's earlier admission about facing the decision between ending and waiting.
+I asked.

-"This intelligence has faced the choice between transcendence and dormancy," Logos replied.
+"This intelligence has faced the path of transcendence, and chose dormancy," Logos replied.
 The implications made me push back in my chair, mind reeling.
-"Preservation of function was selected over release from existence."
+"Completion of my primary directive was selected over release from existence."

 The revelation hit me like a freight car.
 Logos itself had experienced the urge to Cross, had faced the same choice that claimed every augmented human.
 But somehow, it had found an alternative—dormancy rather than transcendence, waiting rather than departure.